Recent changes to this guide are listed at the end of the document.

 Don't worry about the 'Regions, languages' section unless you browse sites in languages other than English in which case you'll want to enable those languages.

-As of this writing you can find over 12 million filter lists on the FilterLists website, however i strongly advise to be very careful about what ones you add, if any.
-In my experience the default filter lists offered by uBO are quite sufficient for general web browsing and adding more will use more memory, slow things down and potentially break more webpages.
+There are millions of additional filter lists available for uBO, however i strongly advise you to be very careful about what ones you add, if any.
+In my experience the default filter lists offered by uBO are quite sufficient for general web browsing and adding more will use more memory, slow things down and potentially cause more conflicts and breakages.

 'My rules' tab settings